ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-03-02-inclusion.md

-### Inclusion
+## Inclusion

-Sometimes you wish to re-use the elements of existing type, but you need them at specific location.
+Sometimes you wish to re-use the elements of an existing type, but you need them at a specific location.

 Using the *inclusion* mechanism, you can specify where will the element be included.